Melandel/workflow/README.md

 * I consistently had several file explorers open at the same time.
 Lots of goingback back and forth between windows again
 * Some things took more time than I would have liked: startup (especially with ReSharper), running the unit tests, upgrading the IDE, ...

-Coding is mainly editing text files, compiling and running.
-I'm pretty sure I can do these with a lightweight, fast, cross-platform tool with minimal UI!
+I'm pretty sure I can get to a workflow with:
+* Minimal back and forth jumping between graphical elements/windows
+* Minimal point-and-click
+* Lightweight, fast and cross-platform tooling

 ## Design ##